Lissajous curve: Application for the case of

+If the phase shift is 0° or -180°, the resulting Lissajous curve is a line with the slope of the line defined as the ratio of the output amplitude to the input amplitude.
+If the phase shift is -90° or -270° and the output amplitude equals the input amplitude, the resulting Lissajous curve is a perfect circle.

 In engineering

 A Lissajous curve is used in experimental tests to determine if a device may be properly categorized as a memristor.
 It is also used to compare two different electrical signals: a known reference signal and a signal to be tested.